I think you’ll agree with me when I say it can be overwhelming to plan a road trip.

 To turn off filtering, click the green “x” next to the filtering message.

-How to Use the Atlas Obscura to Research your Road Trip
+How to Find the Weirdest Stuff in the World to See on your Road Trip

 The Atlas Obscura is one of my favorite places on the Internet.
 (It’s also a fascinating rabbit hole if you ever need to waste some time.)
 While there is a print edition of the Atlas Obscura, it’s (obviously) not as current as the online version.